HayaBinsalim/Servo-motors-connection-with-Arduino/README.md

 Servo 4 (Right Knee): Digital Pin 9
 Servo 5 (Left Ankle): Digital Pin 10
 Servo 6 (Right Ankle): Digital Pin 11
+7. Finally, connect the battery pack to the breadboard; make sure the positive and negative sides are both connected in the right place.
+The battery pack in this project consists of 4 cell of 1.5V batteries because the servo motors need 5 to 6V to work.

 # Circuit Diagram